-We previously heard that three of the largest banks in Australia has complained to anti trust regulators about Apple’s mobile payment system Apple Pay.
+We previously heard that three of the largest banks in Australia have complained to anti-trust regulators about Apple’s mobile payment system, Apple Pay.
+The banks involved are Commonwealth Bank, Westpac, and National Australia Bank.
+They have raised concerns about the restrictions Apple places on its NFC (Near Field Communication) technology, which is essential for contactless payments.

 “However, given the complexity of the issues and the limited time available, the ACCC has decided not to grant interim authorisation at this time,” said ACCC Chairman Rod Sims.
 “The ACCC requires more time to consult and consider the views of industry, consumers, and other interested parties.”